galaxyproject/planemo/docs/commands/shed_test.rst

                                       --job_output_files if specified.)
       --paste_test_data_paths / --no_paste_test_data_paths
-                                      By default Planemo will use or not use Galaxy's paste paste option to load test data into a history based on the engine type it is targeting.
-This can can override the logic to explicitly enable or disable path pasting.
+                                      By default Planemo will use or not use Galaxy's path paste option to load test data into a history based on the engine type it is targeting.
+This can override the logic to explicitly enable or disable path pasting.
       --test_output PATH              Output test report (HTML - for humans) defaults to tool_test_output.html.